-Aussie Ark has a vision of providing a pre-Eurpoean environment to the mammals that once inhabited the NSW Barrington region.
+Aussie Ark has a vision of providing a pre-European environment to the mammals that once inhabited the NSW Barrington region.

-With expansion planned for Aussie Ark into larger sanctuaries, following the 400Ha, an additional 500Ha sanctuary will begin development, with over 2000Ha of land available to secure in the next few years.
+With expansion planned for Aussie Ark into larger sanctuaries, following the Barrington Wildlife Sanctuary, an additional 500Ha sanctuary will begin development, with over 2000Ha of land available to secure in the next few years.

 Aussie Ark relies on public donations to continue our vital work.
 You can support by donating here.